Aadam; Adam - آدم

 A Throne.
-The Qur'an describes Allah as the ‘Lord of the Throne' on which ‘He sat himself' and which is described as being ‘upon the waters' or ‘born by angels'.
+The Qur'an describes Allaah as the ‘Lord of the Throne' on which ‘He sat himself' and which is described as being ‘upon the waters' or ‘born by angels'.
 The Qur'anic ‘throne' is equated to the philosophical concept of Intellect.

-It refers to 'Alayhis-salaam', (Allah's) peace be upon him.
-It is said after the names of all Prophets, their fathers, mothers and wasi, the 21 holy Imaams from the household of Prophet Muhammad (SAWS) and for Maulatana Faatema, it will change to 'Alayhas-salaam' (peace be upon her).
+It refers to 'Alayhis-salaam', (Allaah's) peace be upon him.
+It is said after the names of all Prophets, their fathers, mothers and wasi, the 21 holy Imaams from the household of Prophet Muhammad (saws) and for Maulatana Faatema, it will change to 'Alayhas-salaam' (peace be upon her).
 After any two names it is said 'Alayhimas salaam' and after more than two names or when referring to a group of people it is said 'Alayhimus-salaam'.
 Thus, for the Imaams Hasan and Husain (A.S. means 'alayhimas-salaam) and for the Ahl ul-Bait (A.S. means 'alayhimus-salaam).

 A foundation.
-Early Isma'ili du'aat during the time of holy Imaams, like Saiyedna Ibn Hawshab and his son Ja‘far (QR) divided the entire Islamic history right from Adam (AS) to Prophet Muhammad (SAWA) into seven eras, each inaugurated by a ‘speaking prophet' ( naatiq ), who is succeeded by a legatee or wasi (naaib, vicegerent), also called asaas , the founder, a teaching based on the knowledge of the spiritual meaning of the message delivered by the Prophet.
-In this system of thought Maulana ‘Ali (AS) is the asaas of Muhammad Rasulullah (SAWA) who led the foundation of the propagation of the divine message revealed on the Prophet.
+Early Isma'ili du'aat during the time of holy Imaams, like Saiyedna Ibn Hawshab and his son Ja‘far (QR) divided the entire Islamic history right from Adam (as) to Prophet Muhammad (SAWA) into seven eras, each inaugurated by a ‘speaking prophet' ( naatiq ), who is succeeded by a legatee or wasi (naaib, vicegerent), also called asaas , the founder, a teaching based on the knowledge of the spiritual meaning of the message delivered by the Prophet.
+In this system of thought Maulaana ‘Ali (as) is the asaas of Muhammad Rasulullah (SAWA) who led the foundation of the propagation of the divine message revealed on the Prophet.

 Root, origin; descent, lineage of a noble character; foundation, basis; principles, fundamentals.
 ‘Hasb ul-Usool' means in conformity with regulations.